 Fáilte go Béal Feirste!
 Welcome to Belfast - a hub for all things contemporary and historical.Discover its history becoming a major city and port during the early 1800's where shipbuilding was a key industry, leading to the building of the legendary RMS Titanic.Visit the Titanic Museum named as the World's Leading Tourist Attraction - located in the heart of the city.
 Learn the story of its birth in Belfast, to her faithful maiden voyage and then eventual discovery on the sea bed.
 Step back in time and walk through recreations of parts of the ship.

-As you explore the city, you'll see Victorian architecture still reigns supreme throughout Belfast with city hall and Stormont buildings.
+As you explore the city, you'll see Victorian architecture still reigns supreme throughout Belfast with City hall and Stormont buildings.
 Local culture thrives at St.Georges Market, one of Belfast's oldest attractions and named the UK's Best Large Indoor Market.
 Enjoy discovering Belfast's living history through vibrant tours on offer with City Tours Belfast, not to mention the award winning coastal tours, such as the Giants Causeway tour or the Game of Thrones tour - both leave central Belfast daily.
-If you are looking for something more one on one, book a famous Black cab tour of Belfast or if you want to see as much of the city as possible, check out the daily Hop on Hop off belfast tour, a fully guided trip around the city.
+If you are looking for something more one on one, book a famous Black taxi tours, or if you want to see as much of the city as possible, check out the daily Belfast hop on hop off tour, a fully guided trip around the city.

 BELFAST INTERNATIONAL AIRPORT